Licence for breeding dogs

 Licence conditions

-You must be able to meet the general and specific conditions before we will issue you with a licence.
+You must be able to meet the general and specific conditions and the dogs must pass a veterinary inspection before a licence is issued.

 Make an application